mikropsoft/StevenBlock/README.md

 ## **🔔 Hot Off the Press: Updates & Pro Tips**

 > [!IMPORTANT]
-> If you're already using a root solution like **Magisk**, **KernelSU**, or **APatch**, you **do not** need any other "systemless hosts" modules. **StevenBlock** handles everything.
+> If you're already using a root solution like **Magisk**, **KernelSU**, or **APatch**, you **do not** need any other "systemless hosts" modules. **StevenBlock** handles everything perfectly.
 For best results, avoid using it alongside **AdAway** to prevent conflicts.

 > [!TIP]
-> **Using KernelSU and still seeing ads in Chrome?** This is a common issue.
-To fix it, disable module unmounting for your browser (Chrome, Brave, etc.).
+> **Using KernelSU/APatch and still seeing ads in Chrome?** This is a common Chromium restriction.
 >
-> **How to fix:** Go to the **KernelSU app → Superuser tab → Select Chrome → Custom → and uncheck 'umount modules'**.
-This ensures the hosts file applies correctly to your browser.
+> **How to fix:** Go to the **KernelSU/APatch app → Superuser tab → Select Chrome/Brave → Custom → and uncheck 'umount modules'**.
+This ensures the hosts file applies correctly to your web browser.

 > [!NOTE]
-> While we're pros at blocking domains, some ads served directly by browsers (like on YouTube's website) might still sneak through.
-We're powerful, but not quite magicians!
+> While we're pros at blocking domains, some ads served directly by the same server as the content (like official YouTube app video ads) cannot be blocked via Hosts file.
+We're incredibly powerful, but we recommend dedicated modded apps for YouTube!

-> [!TIP]
-> We're always evolving!
-Expect fresh updates 1-2 times a week.
-Star us on GitHub to stay in the loop.
-Most root solutions will notify you of updates, but checking our GitHub is always a good idea.

 ## **🙌 Standing on the Shoulders of Giants**

 A huge shoutout to these amazing projects for making **StevenBlock** possible:

--   **[StevenBlack](https://github.com/StevenBlack)** for being the original hosts file guru and inspiration.
+-   **[StevenBlack](https://github.com/StevenBlack)** for being the original hosts file guru and our default provider.
--   **[EnergizedProtection](https://github.com/EnergizedProtection)** for providing the excellent Spark, Blu, and Ultimate packs that power our selection menu.
+-   **[EnergizedProtection](https://github.com/EnergizedProtection)** for the excellent Spark, Blu, and Ultimate packs that power our advanced options.
 -   A special thanks to **[ZG089](https://github.com/ZG089)** for their incredible support and contributions to the project.

 ---